pratikjagrut/hashnode-blogs-backup/cledcu6yn000109l4hizu2wdl.md

 ### Assigning an anonymous function to a variable

 In Go, you can assign an anonymous function to a variable.
-The assigned variable will be the type of function type and it can be called as a regular function.
+The assigned variable will be of function type and it can be called as a regular function.

 ```go
 package main